 - Lemon juice – I rarely have fresh on hand and just use this

-- Vanilla – not necessary but I like the addition
+Vanilla – not necessary but I like the addition, this is how you make homemade vanilla extract

 - Clear Jel – you probably don’t have this but can grab this small bag you see here